Suzanna-Linn/slua/docs/moving-if-and-loops.md

 ### repeat

-The loop is repeat...until.
-It's similar to do...while, in LSL:
+The loop repeat...until is similar to do...while, in LSL:
 <table><tr><td>
 <pre class="language-lsl"><code class="language-lsl">do {
 	// do something
-} while (condition)    -- loops while the condition is true, ends when it becomes false</code></pre>
+} while (condition)    // loops while the condition is true, ends when it becomes false</code></pre>
 </td><td>
 <pre class="language-slua"><code class="language-slua">repeat
 	-- do something